 John is an HR lawyer who represents employers and HR professionals.
 He has been practicing for 25 years.
-He is both a counselor to HR professionals and a trial lawyer who defends them.
-He is the past president of DallasHR, Mid Cities HR and Collin County.
-He is presently serving as Vice President for Programs at NTXSHRM.
-His wife is a big-time federal prosecutor and both of their sons are Eagle Scouts.
+He is both a counselor to HR professionals and trial lawyer who defends them.
+He is past president of DallasHR, Mid Cities HR and Collin County.
+He is presently serving as Vice President of Programs at NTSHRM.
+His wife is a big-time federal prosecutor and both of their son are Eagle Scouts.

 North Texas SHRM Policies and Procedures